mingl0280/ReplaceWeatherCloud/README.md

 ```

 ## Database setup
-- You need a user called "weatherman" (or whatever you like - just remember to change the username in the config.yaml)
+- You need a user called "weatherman" (or whatever you like - just remember to change the username in the config.yaml and create_db.py)
 - Run `python create_db.py` to create the data storage tabel.

 ## Run the site